Robert-Nickel/bdd.guru/00_Nickel_BDD.md

 // TODO: Find out, if a deeper business understanding increases the motivation of the dev team.

 ### Business value
-The key motivation to time and money into a software is it's business value.
+The key motivation to time and money into a software is its business value.
 // TODO: Find a good general definition of business value
 BDD attempts to increase business value of a product mainly through these 3 aspects:
 1. Short feedback loops